 Since Service Center representatives are like insurance adjusters, they often fall into one of two camps: 1) conservative with the Fund; or, 2) liberal with the Fund.
 That is why two different people with virtually identical claims may receive different decisions from the Service Center.

 The key thing that Service Center representatives do is collect information from employers and employees as to why the employment relationship ended, and then issue a decision, called a Notice of Determination, setting forth whether benefits are granted or denied.
-Either side then has 15 days to appeal the Notice of Determination, which automatically results in a Hearing before an Unemployment Referee.
+The Service Center does this by gathering information from the Employer and, often the Claimant, after the claim for benefits has been filed.

 NOTE: Do not confuse the Notice of Financial Determination with the Notice of Determination.
 Everyone gets an NFD, and it merely tells you how much in benefits you will receive if benefits are granted.